Heel Pain Treatment Kew

 Plantar Fasciitis

-The primary cause of heel pain is plantar fasciitis.
-It develops when the plantar fascia, a band of connective tissue that extends from the heel to the ball of the foot, becomes inflamed.
-Numerous factors can contribute to this inflammation.
+The most common cause of heel pain is plantar fasciitis.
+It occurs when the plantar fascia, a connective tissue band that runs from the heel to the ball of the foot, becomes inflamed.
+There are several reasons why this inflammation can occur.

 Achilles Tendonitis